Black holes in $f(R,T)$ gravity coupled with Euler-Heisenberg electrodynamics: Geodesics and ISCO of black holes in gravity coupled with EH field

 \subsection{magnetically charged case}

-by solving the Eq. (\ref{eff}), we have the magnetic charged effective metric
+By solving the Eq. (\ref{eff}), we have the magnetic charged effective metric

 Since it is not easy to obtain the analytical solution of $r_{\text{ph}}, r_{\text{ISCO}}$, here we list the numerical solution in Table. \ref{t1}.
 We note that as the $Q_m$ increases, $r_{ph}$, and $ r_{\text{ISCO}}$ significantly decrease.
 With fixed electric charge, as $\beta$ increases, the photon sphere radius $r_{ph}$ and $r_{\text{ISCO}}$ both decrease.
+From the comparison between the middle and lower tables, we find that when the change in $\beta$ is the same, the larger the value of a, the more significant the changes in the shadow radius and ISCO radius.
+This indicates that when the EH correction is significant, the influence of modified gravity on observational features also increases.
+This correction results in a theoretical deviation in the shadow radius, which may have observable effects.
 The geodesics of photon and the relationship of loop numbers $n$ with respect to impact parameter $b$ are plotted in Fig. \ref{geo1}.
 Increasing magnetic charge causes photons with lower impact parameter \( b \) to achieve a higher $n$, with a significant increase in the proportion of photons in the photon ring and lensing ring, making the overall gravitational lensing effect more pronounced.
 Increasing the coupling constant \( \beta \) enlarges the horizon radius, shrinks the photon sphere, and increases spacetime curvature near the photon sphere, resulting in photons in the photon ring having a higher number of orbits \( n \).